zac7777/Entropy/Entropy/Skillsets and Species/Human.md

 Swap weapon action: 2 AP, swap any equipment from either hand to storage, or from storage to hand

+Speak action: 1 AP, you may speak up to two sentences verbally

 Unarmed action: 2 AP, Melee range, 1 + Power bludgeoning damage

 Accuracy: +20 - Reasoning * 2